glowbox/ChromeSyphon/README.md

 This project is based on the example MacOS project included with the Chromium Embedded Framework.
 It is inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but includes many additional configuration options by way of a JSON file.

+**IMPORTANT:** The Chrome Embedded Framework does not support any media codecs which require licensing.
+That being the case, **MP3 and other commercial codecs will probably not work in ChromeSyphon**.
+If you need to play audio you must use a free codec such as OGG, WEBM, or WAVE.
+The same limitation is likely true for video as well.
+Stick to open formats and you should have no problems.

 ## Current Release

 [Download the latest release here](https://github.com/glowbox/ChromeSyphon/releases)